 Once you’ve arrived at one of the jetties in Talisay Bay. you need to hire an outrigger boat to take you over the lake to Volcano Island.
 You can hire a boat for yourself or perhaps try to join one of the many groups making the trip.
 There are plenty of boats for hire and the prices are negotiable.
 The journey across the lake takes about 30 minutes.
 The outrigger boats are quite open and it’s possible you might get a bit splashed, especially if it’s windy over the lake, which it quite often is!
 Best to have a waterproof bag for your camera and phone etc. Once you land at Volcano Island your boat will generally wait for your return.

-Once you arrive at the main jetty on Volcano Island you can choose whether to do a 30 to 40-minute hike up the slope to the rim of the crater, or complete the ascent on horseback.
+Once you arrive at the Volcano Island’s main jetty.
+You have a choice.
+Either you can do a 30 to 40-minute hike up the slope to the rim of the crater or complete the ascent on horseback.
 A small tourism office next to the jetty offers a horse and guide, the price can be negotiated.
-You can decide if you want to travel on horseback, personally I thought the horses all looked badly looked after and too small to be carrying tourists on their back.
+You can decide if you want to travel on horseback, personally, I thought the horses all looked badly looked after and too small to be carrying tourists on their back.
 The people trying to get you to hire a horse often exaggerate the severity and distance of the walk.
 You’ll have no difficulty in walking up to the crater rim if you are reasonably fit.

 There are also plenty of vendors here trying to sell you food, water and bandanas to protect you from the dust.
 Also there a number of guides offering their services.
 You don’t really need a guide, the path is well trodden and easy to spot.